scholarslab/demos/_texts/Sound.md

 ---
 layout: default
-title: The Witch of Cöös
+title: Sound
 ---

+The Witch of Cöös
 by Robert Frost

 I staid the night for shelter at a farm
  Behind the mountains, with a mother and son,